npm/rfcs/accepted/0000-validate-signatures.md

   will will only support new (ECDSA) signature keys and come pre-bundled with valid `keyid`s, warning users to update the cli if a new key has been found from npmjs.org.
-- 6. **Update the Keybase PGP key expiry**: We want to give folks with their own tooling as much notice as possible while deprecating the use of the existing PGP key.
-We will update the public Keybase key with a new expiration date (the current key expires 2034-03-30).
-We will communicate this expiration to match the deprecation timeframe (exact timing is TBD).
+- 6. **Update the [Keybase PGP key](https://keybase.io/npmregistry) expiry**: We will update the expiry to be 6 months from the launch of this CLI command and publish of announcement blog post.
+We want to give folks with their own tooling as much notice as possible while deprecating the use of the existing PGP key.
 - 7. **Stop generating PGP signatures once the key expires**: We will no longer populate the packument field `dist.npm-signature` in new releases.

 #### Breaking changes

-Existing workflows validating PGP signatures will break once the public Keybase PGP expires and we stop writing this signature to packages `npm-signature` field.
+Existing workflows validating PGP signatures will stop working once the public Keybase PGP expires and we stop writing this signature to packages `npm-signature` field.

 ### Adding ECDSA signatures to packuments